hychen39/plsqlprac/fund/Fund_09.md

 /
 ```

-The outputs after executing the program are as the following:
+The outputs after executing the program are as follows:
 ```
 Updated rows: 0
 PL/SQL procedure successfully completed.